supa2/Automaton/Machine-class-reference.md

 	obj->onSwitch( sw ).label( "TST" );

 The code above will log numeric values for states and events (triggers) which requires some interpretation.
 Use the extended version of this method to provide symbol tables for states and events.
-The symbol tables are string that contain NULL ('\0') separated lists of identifier names in the same order they occur in the *STATES* & *EVENTS* enums of the machine you want to monitor.
+The symbol tables are strings that contain NULL ('\0') separated lists of identifier names in the same order they occur in the *STATES* & *EVENTS* enums of the machine you want to monitor.

 	void sw( const char label[], const char current[], const char next[], const char trigger[], uint32_t runtime, uint32_t cycles ) {